ayush4460/Netflix-Clone/README.md

 - Movie and TV show browsing: Display a collection of movies and TV shows with details such as title, poster, and overview.
 - Movie and TV show details: Show additional information when a movie or TV show is selected, including the release year, rating, and cast.
 - User login: Allow users to create an account and log in to access personalized features.
-- User menu (work in progress): Provide a user menu to manage account settings and preferences.
+- User menu: Provide a user menu to manage account settings and preferences.

 ## Technologies Used